Susan Rice: Pre-emptive war with North Korea would be 'catastrophic'

 "We just can't react to every statement or verbal provocation," Rice said.

-She added that the Trump administration had offered mixed messaging, leaving it unclear where exactly the United States stood and what it would respond to.
+She added that the Trump administration had offered mixed messages, leaving it unclear where exactly the United States stood and what it would respond to.

 "I think the problem is nobody is clear what the red line is," Rice said.